-13 Royal Facts About Three Kings
+13 Royal Facts About Three Kings On Its 20th Anniversary

 On October 1, 1999, Warner Bros. released David O. Russell’s war-action-comedy Three Kings.
 Originally based off a script written by John Ridley called Spoils of War, it stars George Clooney—who, at the time, was still known primarily as a TV actor—as U.S. Army Special Forces Major Archie Gates.
-Pre-action film actor Mark Wahlberg plays U.S. Army Reserve Sergeant First Class Troy Barlow, Ice Cube stars as Staff Sergeant Chief Elgin, and director Spike Jonze (his Being John Malkovich came out less than a month later) portrays Private First Class Conrad Vig.
+Pre-action film actor Mark Wahlberg plays U.S. Army Reserve Sergeant First Class Troy Barlow, Ice Cube stars as Staff Sergeant Chief Elgin, and director Spike Jonze (whose Being John Malkovich came out less than a month later) portrays Private First Class Conrad Vig.

 The film takes place in March of 1991, shortly after the Gulf War ended.
 The men—who are based in Iraq—embark on a mission to steal back millions in gold that Saddam Hussein had taken from Kuwait.
 The film wasn’t filmed in the Middle East; instead, it was filmed in the Arizona desert, California, and Mexico.
 A year after the film came out, George W. Bush was elected president, and soon the U.S. was mired in another Iraq war.
 Budgeted at $50 million, the film grossed more than $107 million worldwide.
 Here are 13 royal facts about the movie.